 Delivering upon the State’s policy driver of supporting vibrant, liveable, sustainable communities that are empowered in their decision making and better connected their communities by:

-Incentivising regional local governments to work in partnership with Regional Development Commissions and the department to develop creative and cultural plans and activities.
+Incentivising regional local governments to develop creative and cultural plans and activities.

 Support for regional artists and organisations.